jsteyn/carpentries.org/_posts/2024/05/2024-05-17-software-carpentries-translation-efforts-in-ukrainian.md

 tags: ["Software Carpentry", "Internationalisation", "Equity and Inclusion", "Community"]
 ---

 _This blog post was orginally published on Dr. Olexandr Konovalov's website as ["Software Carpentry for Ukraine: status update"](https://olexandr-konovalov.github.io/posts/2024/04/18/ukrainian-carpentry/).
-Minor modifciations in style have been made to the original so that this version is in keeping with The Carpentries blog post conventions._
+Minor modifications in style have been made to the original so that this version is in keeping with The Carpentries blog post conventions._

 -----------------------